 It is natural for caregivers to want to provide care for their loved one within the home for as long as possible.
-While the reasons may vary, there are a few that are more common.
+While the reasons may vary, a few are more common.
 For instance, caregivers may be unaware of other options or feel a sense of guilt at the thought of not providing the care themselves.

 How do you know when it’s time for memory care – sometimes referred to as specialized care – for a loved one with Alzheimer’s or dementia?
 How do you find the right care community?
 We’ll explore these topics in more depth below.